HIPERFIT/hiperfit.github.com/_posts/2011-10-27-november-seminar-and-2nd-workshop.md

 database system architecture, and other talks.

-The workshop will be held on December 1st and 2nd in auditoriums of the HCØ institute (Universitetsparken 5).
+The workshop will be held on December 1st and 2nd in auditoriums of the HCÃ˜ institute (Universitetsparken 5).
 More details and the complete programme will follow.

 We hope to see you at both of these events!